Updated February 2019

 Some very smart person decided to design a baby carrier that distributes the weight of your baby to your hips instead of your back.
 Hallelujah!
-The generic name for this is a “soft structured carrier” and there are MANY great ones on the market — just because yours isn’t on the list doesn’t mean it’s not good.
+The generic name for this is a “soft structured carrier,” and there are MANY great ones on the market — just because yours isn’t on the list doesn’t mean it’s not good.
 I had to whittle it down somehow.

 For any decent SSC, you should expect to pay northwards of $100, generally about $120-$150.
-It should last you for multiples years and kids.
+It should last you for multiple years and kids.
 In terms of the general design and ergonomics, they are very similar.
 The differences lie in the nuances of fit and function.
 They can all be worn on your front or back and generally look like this:

 Let’s compare them, shall we?
 (Listed in order of price, from lowest to highest.)

-1. Infantino Sash Carrier ~ $35
+1. Infantino Sash Carrier ~ $34

-Like any good soft structured carrier, the Sash places the weight of the baby on your hips where it belongs!.
+Like any good soft structured carrier, the Sash places the weight of the baby on your hips where it belongs!
 But instead of using clasps, the Sash relies on being tied into place, both at the waist and shoulders.
 While it may take a bit more practice to get a sash-type carrier on, the benefit is that you can tie it to fit yourself perfectly.

 Another benefit is that the Sash folds quite compactly.
 So, unlike some of the bulkier carriers, this one will fit easily into your diaper bag.
 It’s especially great for plus-sized moms or moms whose bodies aren’t otherwise well served by the proportions of other carriers.